Wundero/lazyike.github.io/LHAHS/index.md

 ## Summary

 Back in the Age of Despair, Kyle defeated Erebos, the genesis of evil.
-5000 years later, he reincarnates as Leo with the memories of his past life intact.
+5000 years later, he reincarnates as Leo Plov with the memories of his past life intact.

-His comrades - the Brave Hero Aaron, the Divine Blacksmith Dweno, the Nebula Pioneer Luna, and the Wise Queen Lysinas - were all heralded as great heroes.
+His comrades - the Brave Hero Aaron, the Divine Blacksmith Dweno, the Poet of the Stars Luna, and the Wise Queen Lysinas - were all heralded as great heroes.

 However, the 'Hero Record', a gift from the heavens that records the achievements of heroes through the ages, had no record of Kyle whatsoever, and the people of the present treat him like a fictional character.